Skip to content

 • Thursdays 10:00 AM to 12:00 PM: Zoom

-RCS is developed and supported by UAB IT's Research Computing Group.
-We are developing a core set of applications to help you to easily incorporate our services into your research processes and this documentation collection to help you leverage the resources already available.
+Research Computing is developed and supported by UAB IT's Research Computing Group.
+We are developing a core set of applications to help you easily incorporate our services into your research processes and this documentation collection to help you leverage the resources already available.
 We follow the best practices of the Open Source community and develop our software in an open-source fashion.